Topologically Twisted SUSY Gauge Theory, Gauge-Bethe Correspondence and Quantum Cohomology: The Gauge-Bethe correspondence and the Bethe norm

-By choosing the covector $\eta$, for example, to be $\eta < 0$, the residues are taken from anti-chiral multiplets or part of them with part of factors from adjoint chiral multiplet.
+By choosing a covector $\eta$, for example, to be $\eta=(-1, \cdots, -1)$, the one-loop determinants of anti-chiral multiplets and an adjoint chiral multiplet contribute to Jeffrey-Kirwan residues.
 Poles from anti-chiral multiplets exist when $k_a < \widetilde{n}_i - \frac{1}{2}l -r_2 +1$.
-Summing over $k_a < K$ first for sufficiently large positive integer $K$, the partition function is expressed as
+Summing over $k_a < K$ first for a sufficiently large positive integer $K$, the partition function is expressed as

 where $\widetilde{\mathcal{W}}_{\text{eff}}$ is the effective twisted superpotential

 and